Cultivating good habits for kids is one of the most important parenting tasks we have. Here are some simple strategies to help!

 To piggyback on #8, another good habit for kids to learn is to put things away.
 This applies to the things you are playing with or the items you are using for a task.
 But it also applies to things you find along the way.
 See something out of place?
 Put it away.
 Check the mail on your way in?
 Put it away.
 Take off your shoes?
 Put them away.

-We don’t leave tasks undone and we don’t walk past things that should be put away.
+We don’t leave tasks undone, and we don’t walk past things that should be put away.
 Of course, this includes picking up litter and other things that don’t even belong to us!
 Being responsible even when others aren’t is a skill we all want to build into the next generation.
+Find out more about how to get help around the house here.

 10. Don’t buy it unless you have the money